rhiannz/pages/_portfolio/portfolio-1.md

 <center><img src="/images/od_Fig7.png" alt="drawing" width="700"/></center>

 &emsp;&emsp; Figure 7.
-Visualization of the Sequential Procedure used to Fill In our Map of Overdose Rates
+Visualization of Sequential Procedure Used to Fill In our Map of Overdose Rates

 Iteration 0 displays the overdose rates that were already available in the dataset procured from the CDC.
 Iteration 1 showcases the counties we were able to fill in after performing one iteration of the process described above.
 Surprisingly, a substantial number of counties were already estimated through this single first step.
 Iteration 4 shows what our map looked like near the middle of the procedure and Iteration 8 shows the final state of our map after completing our recursive estimation process.
 Some counties still have not been filled in even after the final iteration because they are missing data pertaining to other features that are included in our model.
 Nevertheless, we are able to estimate overdose rates for the majority of our map despite these limitations.
 We should also note that because we are estimating using estimates, it is likely that slight deviations from the true values can build up throughout this process, leading to even greater differences as we approach the middle of our map.
 However, seeing that the expected clustering trends of higher and lower overdose rates are present, we can presume that our map is able to give a rather accurate overview of the drug overdose epidemic.